 - Any Crazy Crunchy Coating (see suggestions below and above)

-- 1. Preheat oven to 400°F (204°C).
-Line a jelly-roll pan or shallow roasting pan with foil coated with nonstick cooking spray, oil, or melted butter.
+- 1. Preheat oven to 400°F (200°C).
+Line a shallow roasting pan or a rimmed baking sheet with aluminum foil and coat the foil with oil or melted butter.

-- 2. Remove the skin from the chicken, if desired, by grasping it with paper towels and yanking.
+- 2. Pat the chicken dry.
+If desired, remove the skin from the chicken by grasping the skin with a paper towel and yanking.

-- 3. Lightly beat the egg in a pie plate or a shallow bowl.
+- 3. Grab a fork or a whisk and lightly beat the egg in a shallow bowl.

-- 4. Place the desired Crazy Crunchy Coating in plastic food bag.
-If using tortilla chips, stuffing mix, French fried onions, cheese crackers or honey-mustard pretzels, close the bag and crush the contents into fine crumbs with a rolling pin.
+- 4. Place the desired Crazy Crunchy Coating in a resealable plastic food bag.
+If using anything that’s not already smashed into smithereens, close the bag and gently crush the contents into fine crumbs with a rolling pin, the bottom of a heavy skillet, or even a wine bottle.

-- 5. Coat one or two drumsticks at a time in the egg, then allow any excess to drop off before placing in the bag of crazy crunchy coatings.
+- 5. Working with one or two drumsticks at a time, first dip them in the egg, then allow any excess to drop off before placing the drumsticks in the bag of Crazy Crunchy Coating.
 Shake to coat the chicken evenly.

-- 6. Place on prepared pan and lightly coat the drumsticks with cooking spray.
-Bake until the chicken is cooked through and the coating is browned, 30 to 35 minutes.
+- 6. Place the drumsticks on the prepared pan and lightly coat the drumsticks with oil or melted butter.
+Bake until the chicken is cooked through and the coating is brown, 30 to 35 minutes.
+Serve right away.

 - Italian: 1 cup wheat germ, 1/3 cup grated parmesan, 1/4 teaspoon each salt and pepper